 Intellectual property: building a solid foundation from the outset

-Innovation isn't just about creating a new technology or launching a new product.
-Its real strength also lies in the ability to protect what has been developed.
-Yet many startups focus their efforts on developing their solution, without realizing that their intellectual property is its foundation.
-Without a clear strategy, a brand can be challenged, an idea copied, or worse still, an entire market rendered inaccessible.
+Innovation is not just about creating new technology or launching a groundbreaking product.
+Its true strength also lies in the ability to protect what has been developed.
+However, many startups focus their efforts on developing their solution without realizing that their intellectual property is the foundation.
+Without a clear strategy, a brand can be challenged, an idea copied, or worse, an entire market rendered inaccessible.

-In fact, this is what we talk about in our various training courses, available online free of charge.
+This is what we discuss in our various training courses, which are available online free of charge.

 Before filing a patent or trademark application

-For an entrepreneur, intellectual property is much more than a formality: it's a growth strategy.
-Even before registering a patent or trademark, certain preliminary analyses enable you to move forward with confidence, attract investors and establish yourself in your market.
+For entrepreneurs, intellectual property is much more than a formality: it is a growth strategy.
+Even before filing a patent or trademark, certain preliminary analyses enable them to move forward with confidence, attract investors, and establish themselves in their market.

-The first step is often to take a step back with landscape research, which provides an overall picture of the innovation terrain.
+The first step is often to take a step back and conduct landscape research, which provides an overview of the innovation landscape.

 Questions that are often answered by this field research:

-Who are the players present?
+Who are the players involved?
 What are the emerging trends?
 In which regions of the world are deposits concentrated?

-This exercise not only enables us to gain a better understanding of our environment, but also to identify areas still open to innovation.
+This exercise not only allows you to become more familiar with your environment, but also to identify areas that are still open to innovation.

-How can we plan for growth, both here and abroad?
+How can you plan for growth, both here and internationally?

-The question of the company's identity soon arose.
+Very quickly, the question of the company's identity also arises.

-Before investing in the creation of a brand, it's essential to ensure that the chosen name is indeed available, not only in your local market, but also in other target markets.
-A thorough trademark availability search avoids building an entire image on a sign that could later be challenged.
-It's a simple, yet strategic step to protect a start-up 's credibility and enable it to evolve without unpleasant surprises.
+Before investing in creating a brand, it is essential to ensure that the chosen name is available, both in your local market and in other target markets.
+Thorough trademark availability research prevents you from building an entire image around a sign that could be challenged later.
+It is a simple but strategic step to protect the credibility of a startup and allow it to evolve without any unpleasant surprises.

-When it comes to going to market, another check is essential.
-Freedom to Operate (FTO) (Freedom to Operate - FTO) confirms that a product or service can be brought to market without risk of counterfeiting.
-For a start-up preparing to raise funds or sign its first contracts, this is an essential guarantee of security and a strong argument in the eyes of investors.
+Another check becomes essential when it comes to moving on to commercialization.
+Research into freedom to operate (FTO) confirms that a product or service can be brought to market without the risk of infringement.
+For a startup that is about to raise funds or sign its first contracts, this is an essential guarantee of security and a strong argument for investors.

-What to do before applying for a patent or trademark
+What to do before filing a patent or trademark application

-Even before incurring the costs of filing, it's a good idea to ask whether the invention is really protectable.
-This is where a patentability search comes in, to assess the novelty and inventive character of a solution.
-This exercise avoids investing unnecessarily in procedures that are doomed to failure, and enables resources to be concentrated on what is most valuable.
+Before incurring the costs of filing a patent application, it is also wise to consider whether the invention is actually protectable.
+This is where patentability research comes in, assessing the novelty and inventive character of a solution.
+This exercise avoids unnecessary investment in doomed efforts and allows resources to be focused on what is most valuable.

-Finally, some companies already have information or patents identified in their sector, but struggle to draw the right conclusions from them.
-In such cases, an expert analysis of prior art provides a strategic reading of these documents, and helps to better position innovation in a competitive environment.
+Finally, some companies already have information or patents identified in their sector, but struggle to draw the right conclusions.
+An analysis of prior art by an expert provides a strategic interpretation of these documents and helps to better position their innovation in a competitive environment.

 Actions for a solid foundation

-As you can see, all these steps, often invisible but absolutely crucial, form the foundations of a solid IP strategy.
-They reduce risk, guide innovation and reinforce a start-up's credibility with its partners.
+As you can see, all these steps, which are often invisible but absolutely crucial, form the foundations of a solid IP strategy.
+They reduce risks, guide innovation, and strengthen a startup's credibility with its partners.

-If this sounds like something you'd like to see happen to your startup, our momentumPI service can help you finance these first strategic activities.
+If this situation sounds familiar, and you think your startup would benefit from taking one of these steps, our momentumPI service can help finance these initial strategic activities.

-And the good news is that there's still time to apply!
+And the good news is that there is still time to submit your application!